My name is Stefan Winkler, a software engineer and web developer with a diploma in information sciences and I currently live and work in Berlin.

 Since the beginning of 2016 I also started creating single-page web applications via modern frontend frameworks / libraries ( so far I've worked with React, VueJS, Angular and Svelte).

-I figured that familiarity with these frameworks/libraries would be a very important skillset to have these days, as the web is no longer considered as just a platform to present editorial content but also as an environment capable of running full-fledged applications for all kinds of purposes.
+My initial reasoning to start digging deeper into those technologies, even though classic CMS architectures were my bread and butter at that time, was the realization that familiarity with these frameworks/libraries would not only be a very important skill set to have at that time to have more options, but also that it will only ever grow in its importance as the web is no longer considered as just a platform to present editorial content but also as an environment capable of running full-fledged applications for all kinds of purposes.

 Skills and Experience